OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/cluster-management.md

 | Start/stop/provision services              | \`om mysvc start                                 | stop | provision\` |
 | Distribute service configs to other nodes  | `om mysvc push` / `om mysvc sync`                |      |             |

+#### Useful commands:

+<svc> = the defined service name

+om <svc> print config
+: Prints the config for the service

+om <svc> config validate
+: Checks the config for the node and reports on errors

+om <svc> purge
+: purge, unprovision and delete are asynchoronous and do things on all node with a object instance

+#### References